tektoncd/community/teps/0096-pipelines-v1-api.md

 #### Behavior flags

 Existing feature flags can be found [here](https://github.com/tektoncd/pipeline/blob/main/config/config-feature-flags.yaml).
-The feature flags "disable-home-env-overwrite", "disable-working-directory-overwrite", and "scope-when-expressions-to-task" are not present in this table, as their deprecation has already [been announced](https://github.com/tektoncd/pipeline/blob/main/docs/deprecations.md#deprecation-table).
+The feature flag "scope-when-expressions-to-task" is not present in this table, as its deprecation has already [been announced](https://github.com/tektoncd/pipeline/blob/main/docs/deprecations.md#deprecation-table).

 | Flag                                          | Current Default | Proposed State                                       |
 | --------------------------------------------- | --------------- | -----------------------------------------------------|